mateibejan1/ad-nlp/datasheet.md

 1. **Has the dataset been used for any tasks already?** *(If so, please provide a description.)*

-    The dataset has been used to understand human annotation biases and to test existing coreference systems.
-See the paper linked at the top for more details.
+    The dataset has been used to benchmark anomaly detection models for natural language processing across a multitude of anomaly scenarios and distributions.

 1. **Is there a repository that links to any or all papers or systems that use the dataset?** *(If so, please provide a link or other access point.)*